kubeshop/botkube-docs/content/architecture/_index.md

 weight: 75
 ---

-BotKube backend communicates with Kubernetes API Server to monitor Kubernetes events and forwards them to communication mediums like Slack, Mattermost.
+BotKube backend communicates with Kubernetes API Server to monitor Kubernetes events and forwards them to communication mediums like Slack/Mattermost/MS Teams.
 It also reads messages from users and sends response accordingly.

 ## BotKube Backend Architecture
 ![architecture](/images/architecture.png)